Women's rugby league: New Zealand Rugby League

 Women's rugby league in New Zealand is controlled by the New Zealand Rugby League.
 The national side is called the Kiwi Ferns.
 The NZRL Women's National Tournament is a competition for female rugby league teams.
 Women have been playing rugby in New Zealand since the 19th century.

-Australian active competitions

-Each state has their own games and competitions.

-One of the most anticipated games on a national level is the State of Origin.
-This series is played by Queensland and New South Wales.
-The series only consists of three matches.
-Each match is played at a different ground, including the ANZ Stadium in Sydney and the Suncorp Stadium in Brisbane.
-The team who wins two of the three games wins the State of Origin cup.

 International

 The following list of nations that compete, or have competed, internationally in women's rugby league.

-Table last updated: 21 November 2022.
+Table last updated: 21 November 2025.